sedostheatre/sedos.co.uk/input/news/2025-09-11-sedos-announces-2026-season.md

 *This amateur production of BE MORE CHILL is presented by arrangement with Concord Theatricals Ltd. www.concordtheatricals.co.uk*

 #### Angels in America | Bridewell Theatre | 19-28 November 2026

+**The Tony- and Pulitzer-winning masterpiece that defined a generation.
+The Great Work begins...**

+Tony Kushner’s *Angels in America* is a sweeping, poetic two-part epic play about love, loss, and the search for meaning at the height of the 1980s AIDS crisis.
+Blending piercing political insight with flights of magic and imagination – and a nostalgic nod to the music of the era – it follows a group of New Yorkers whose lives collide in moments of heartbreak, revelation, and unexpected hope.
+At once intimate and vast, tragic and funny, the play asks timeless questions about identity, faith, and human resilience – reminding us that even in the darkest times, there is possibility, transformation, and the promise of more life.

+Director David Gregory said: "At its heart, *Angels in America* is about love, loss, and the courage to hope – stories that speak to us all.
+To be trusted with re-envisioning Kushner’s masterpiece is the most thrilling challenge of my directing journey."

 **DIRECTOR** | David Gregory\
 **MUSIC SUPERVISOR** | Isaac Bartels